Kludex/mangum/CONTRIBUTING.md

 pip install -r requirements.txt
 ```

-This environment is used to run the tests.
-Python versions 3.6, 3.7, and 3.8 are supported.
+This environment is used to run the tests for Python versions 3.7, 3.8, 3.9, and 3.10.

 ### Test